-SecretGreece has done something that had never happened before in this small, but beautiful country called Greece!!
-We went an 11 days road trip in Greece focusing on the mainland (I am afraid no islands)!!
+SecretGreece did something that had never happened before in this small, but beautiful country called Greece!!
+We went an 11 days road trip in Greece focusing on the mainland (I am afraid this time no islands)!!

 If you are looking for the best road trips in Greece we gathered the best itineraries with maps, photos and suggestion on our post here!

 Preparing our itinerary for the road trip in Peloponnese